prestodb/presto/presto-docs/src/main/sphinx/develop/spi-overview.rst

-By default, the plugin directory is the ``plugin`` directory relative to the directory in which Presto is installed, but it is configurable using the configuration variable ``plugin.config-dir``.
+By default, the plugin directory is the ``plugin`` directory relative to the directory in which Presto is installed, but it is configurable using the configuration variable ``catalog.config-dir``.
 In order for Presto to pick up the new plugin, you must restart Presto.

 Plugins must be installed on all nodes in the Presto cluster (coordinator and workers).